Knowledge (partwork): Origins

-The magazine was launched by Purnell and Sons on 9 January 1961, as "Knowledge: the new colour magazine which grows into an encyclopædia" (subsequently "the colour magazine which grows into an encyclopædia") at a price of two shillings per issue (the pre-decimal equivalent of 10p; a later re-issued run was priced as 2/6 or 12½p).
-Sixteen volumes of twelve issues each were initially planned, but two additional volumes brought the total to eighteen.
+The British magazine was launched by Purnell and Sons on 9 January 1961, as "Knowledge: the new colour magazine which grows into an encyclopædia" (subsequently "the colour magazine which grows into an encyclopædia") at a price of two shillings per issue (the pre-decimal equivalent of 10p; a later re-issued run was priced as 2/6 or 12½p).

+Later that year, in October 1961, the presentation of the first issue of the French edition, Tout l'Univers, at the Palais de Chaillot in Paris, was related with great pomp by Italian newsreels.

+Publication

+Sixteen volumes of twelve issues of Knowledge each were initially planned, but two additional volumes brought the total to eighteen.
 There was also a four-volume alphabetical topic guide in slightly smaller yellow binders, also assembled from parts inserted into the main magazine.

 The majority of the covers of the first 192 issues (volumes 1-16) were the work of illustrator Alessandro Fedini, but the covers of the additional issues 193-216 (volumes 17 and 18) depicted twentieth-century events and news headlines.